yj-lim/About-Me/README.md

-- Hi, I’m Yu Juan (YJ) 👋
+- Hi, I’m Yu Juan.
-- I’m interested in Neuroscience, Pharmacology, Social Demography and Music 🤩
+- I’m interested in Neuroscience, Pharmacology, Social Demography and Music.
-- I’m currently learning how to use GitHub 🤔
+- I’m currently learning how to use WordPress, Python and GitHub.
-- I’m looking to connect with researchers in biomedical science and public health 🤝
+- My life goal is to continuously equip myself with diverse skills and experiences to challenge myself, expand my horizons and contribute to the complex world we live in.
 - You can reach me via LinkedIn (www.linkedin.com/in/limyujuan/) or via email (limyujuan@gmail.com) 📫

 <!---